 Station 76’s first due response area includes portions of West Hempfield Township and East Hempfield Township.
 The term ‘first-due’ is a reference for the geographical service responsibility of the fire company.
 Each fire company has a first due in which they are charged with and responsible for emergency response protocols, policies and procedures.
 Station 76 protects a diverse area inclusive of rural agricultural facilities, suburban neighborhoods and light industry.
 Some areas are not serviced by a municipal water system requiring special water supply protocols frequently called rural water supply.
 In additon, it protects portions of Route 30 and natural venues including Chickies Rock County Park, Northwest River Trail and Lake Grubb.
 In 2019, Station 76 responded to 579 total calls for service including calls in the ‘first due’ and assistance calls to neighboring communities.
+In 2020, Station 76 responded to 501 total calls for service including calls in the ‘first due’ and assistance calls to neighboring communities.
 The map below depicts Station 76’s first due response district.

 Station 76 operates a diverse fleet to meet the hazard potential in its first due.
 Fire apparatus is typically designed for specific and often times multi-tasked functions.
 Below is a general overvew of the fire apparatus operated by Station 76: